Code-Institute-Submissions/Project-2-Interactive-Frontend-Development-Milestone-Project/README.md

 1. Places API
 2. Maps Javascript API

-The longitude and latitude coordinates beinf used for the map were obtained from google maps.
+The longitude and latitude coordinates being used for the locations on the map were obtained from google maps.

 *-Media-*